The League shall be known as the Chilterns Cricket League (Referred to as ‘the League’). It may adopt the name of its current sponsor if it so wishes.

 The restrictions below also apply to Division 4 matches

 j) If a club cannot fulfil both fixtures, the 1st XI fixture mustbe played and the 2nd XI fixture forfeited.
 The match points will be awarded to the 2nd XI opposition, as per the League rules.

 5. WEATHER CONDITIONS

 b) The umpires shall decide whether the conditions are suitable for the match to commence.
 If the umpires cannot agree between themselves, play shall not start.
 After play has commenced, the umpires shall be the sole judges as to the fitness of the ground, weather and light for the continuation or resumption of play.
-Umpires have the ultimate responsibility for the safety of players and in cases where captains cannot reach agreement, the umpires ruling is final.
+Umpires have the ultimate responsibility for the safety of players.
+The umpires ruling is final.

-c) Where weather or light interferes with play, overs shall be immediately lost at the rate of 20 overs per hour or 2 overs for each full 6 minutes lost.
+c) Where weather or light interferes with play, overs shall be immediately lost at the rate of 20 overs per hour or 2 overs for each full 7minutes lost.

 d) If weather interrupts a game that has started, overs shall also be lost equally by both sides.
 If the team batting first has already received more than its revised number of overs, its innings shall close at once and the side batting second will be entitled to the remaining overs.
 If the first innings has been completed, all overs lost will be deducted from the second innings.